 Our team at WestEd, Formative Insights: Assessment for Learning, has been working with teachers in formative assessment to increase student agency for the last 10 years.
 Recently, we’ve had our ears to the ground to learn with and from teachers about how formative assessment and student agency translates to, and enhances, online learning.
-This blog post shares some ideas to strengthen online learning based on what we’ve learned from our formative assessment teachers.
-It is one of a three-part series.
-The other two are Developing Student Agency During Online Learning and Using Conversations to Cultivate a Collaborative Learning Culture.
+This post shares insights and ideas to strengthen online learning based on what we’ve learned from teachers using formative assessment practices.

 Being explicit about learning structures